SoftInstigate/restheart-website/docs/clustering.md

 3. Put an HTTP Load Balancer on top of it.

 {: .bs-callout.bs-callout-info}
-If you want to know more about clustering, load balancing and high avalability, please [contact us](/services).
+If you want to know more about clustering, load balancing and high availability, please [contact us](/services).

 ## References

-To understand more in general abou Load Balancing, Affinity, Persistence, Sticky Sessions you can read this [overview](https://www.haproxy.com/fr/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/).
+To understand more in general about Load Balancing, Affinity, Persistence, Sticky Sessions you can read this [overview](https://www.haproxy.com/fr/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/).

 </div>